 A runtime error is generated by the system when an issue occurs and the software is unable to solve it.
 Keep in mind that the error is generated by the specific software and not by the OS.
 The software first performs a self-diagnosis and when it sees that it cannot proceed any further it generates the error.
 Once the error is displayed and closed the software is generally exited; in some cases, the OS is rebooted as well.
 There are various reasons that lead to such errors.
 Some of them are:

 - Poor Programming This is a very common cause of runtime error.
 A poorly written program will always give a runtime error.
 It is very likely that such a program will generate a compilation error and even if the engineer somehow manages to compile it a runtime error is inevitable.
 The only solution to this is to write a robust and flawless program in the first place.

 - Memory Issues

 Sometimes when an engineer loads his/her software with memory leaks or if the system he/she uses has bad memory storage a runtime error generation is very likely.
 There is no solution as the software itself is flawed and as for the system memory issue, the only way out is to increase the memory capacity (if possible).

 - Other Softwares

-In case of a shared environment like in Windows, if a rouge application pokes into your area of work, there is a high probability for a runtime error.
-Furthermore, if a poorly written program is generated in such an environment, it can affect other softwares as well.
-In such cases, you can shut down all other applications and softwares and see if the software that generated the error still does so.
+In case of a shared environment like in Windows, if a rogue application pokes into your area of work, there is a high probability for a runtime error.
+Furthermore, if a poorly written program is generated in such an environment, it can affect other software as well.
+In such cases, you can shut down all other applications and software and see if the software that generated the error still does so.

 - Damaged Hardware

-To sum up we have seen what uptime and downtime is and how they are calculated.
+We have seen what uptime and downtime is and how to calculate it.
 We have also seen what factors can affect server uptime and downtime and how to solve any issues regarding them.
 We have also seen what a runtime error is and how it happens, what causes it to happen and what the solutions to them are.
 Now you know what these terms mean and how to deal with them.